Published January 25, 2022

 Buying your first home is an exciting time and, at times, an overwhelming experience!

-As an independent, mutual building society, we have put together a comprehensive guide containing everything you need to know about becoming a first-time buyer, including:
+We have put together a comprehensive 15 step guide containing everything you need to know about becoming a first-time buyer.

 1. Saving for a house deposit